How Can I Stop My Puppy From Barking Excessively?

 Counterconditioning involves creating positive associations with triggering stimuli.
 For example, if your puppy barks at loud noises, you can pair the noise with something pleasant, such as treats or playtime.
 This helps change your puppy's emotional response to the trigger, reducing their barking.

-When exposing your puppy to triggering stimuli, have treats or toys readily available.
+When exposing your puppy to triggering stimuli, have treats or readily available.
 Each time the trigger occurs, engage your puppy's attention with the treats or toys, diverting their focus away from barking.
 Over time, they will start associating the previously feared stimuli with positive experiences, reducing their need to bark.

 Gradually Increase Exposure